intel/contruct2plugins/xdkads/readme.md

 #Construct 2 plugin

-This plugin is for Construct 2 to enable Admob* ads in Crosswalk exports.
+This plugin is for Construct 2 to enable Admob* ads in apps built for the Intel® XDK.
 Developers can add banner ads and interstial ads.

 ##Usage